Question: Does having a bank loan on a car versus owning it outright affect your car insurance rates?

 Remember, these are requirements from the financier, not the insurance company, so it’s the higher limits and extra coverages that will cause your car insurance to cost more, not the fact that you don’t own the car outright.

-If you do buy a car with cash, then you can decide, all on your own, if you want more than the state required car insurance coverages.
+If you do buy a car with cash, then you can decide, all on your own, if you want more than the state minimum car insurance requirements.

 If your car is newer, you will normally want physical damage coverages to protect your car, but you may choose deductibles of over $500 to save money, since a higher deductible tends to give your lower rates for collision and comprehensive coverages.